Herman0802/CineWorld/README.md

 6. **QR Code for Sharing**
     - Provides a QR code for users to share the project on GitHub.
-    - Facilitates easy access to the project repository for collaboration and contributions.
+    - Facilitates easy access to the project repository.

 ## Getting Started